 Summer teachers take on courses during the summer break and often teach courses that are seasonal and are not available during the traditional academic semester.
 Depending on the hiring institution or university, these courses may be made available on short notice and may come with short-term contracts, so school administrators may have to accelerate the application and staffing process.
 To land a summer teaching position, you’ll need to move quickly and present an outstanding resume that can quickly move you to the top of the list.
 Use this summer teacher resume example to guide your layout and formatting decisions as you move forward.

 Summer Teacher Advice

-With summer school more and more a part of education, summer teachers are in high demand.
-These cover letter examples have been designed specifically for summer school teachers.
-Use them as a starting point in creating your own summer teacher cover letter, and update them as necessary.
-Click on any of the cover letter examples below to take the next step in your teaching career!
+Teaching jobs are available year round–and qualified summer teachers are always needed.
+We’ve developed these resume examples specifically for teachers.
+Use them as a starting point in creating your own summer teacher resume, and update them as necessary.
+Choose from multiple template options to give your resume the look you want.
+Click on any of the resume examples below to get started, and move forward in your teaching career with a compelling resume!

 Summer Teacher Job Seeking Tips

 When it comes to finding jobs as a summer teacher, your resume works as your calling card.
 Make sure your resume stands apart from the others by following the tips below.

 1. Don’t exceed two pages.
 Unless you are a doctor or academic who may be using curricula vitae (CVs), there is no need to write more than two pages.
 Keep your resume writing relevant and concise.

 2. Do align the text flush left and use bullets for listing items.
 These two simple formatting tricks will immediately improve the clarity and organization of your writing.

 3. Don’t rely on generic language.
 Expressions such as hard working and detail oriented are overly used and should be avoided as they detract from the originality of your voice.